mjovanc/mjovanc.com/content/java-21-pattern-matching-for-switch.md

 ## Introduction

 The goals of the JDK enhancement proposal were to expand the epressiveness and applicability for switch expressions and statements by allowing patterns to be used in case labels.
-It also allows for historical null-hostility of switch to be more easy when desired.
+It allows for historical null-hostility of switch to be more easy when desired.

 It also increases the safety of `switch` statements by requiring that the pattern switch statements will cover all the possible input values.
-Also, it ensures that all exisiting switch expressions and statements will continue to compile with zero changes and execute with identical semantics.
+As well as ensuring that all exisiting switch expressions and statements will continue to compile with zero changes and execute with identical semantics.

 Unfortunately _prior_ to Java 21, `switch` was very limited.
 There was only possible to switch on values of a few types.
 The corresponding boxed forms, enum types, `String` (excluding `long`) and we could only test for exact equality against constants.
 We might want to use patterns to test the same variable against a number of different possibilities and by taking actions on each one of them, but since the early `switch` didn't support it, we end up with a chain of if/else.